javascript-tutorial/en.javascript.info/1-js/2-first-steps/08-operators/article.md

 | 3 | assignment | `=` |
 | ... | ... | ... |

-As we can see, the "unary plus" has a priority of `15`, higher than `13` for the ordinary "addition".
+As we can see, the "unary plus" has a priority of `15`, higher than `13` for the "addition" (binary plus).
 That's why in the expression `+apples + +oranges` unary pluses worked first, and then the addition.

 ## Assignment